When and where was your first concert with the MCO?

 What would you do if you weren't a musician?

 Born in the Netherlands in December 1992, Elvira van Groningen started playing the violin at the age of six.
-After studying at the conservatories of Zwolle (with Sylvia van der Grinten) and Amsterdam (with Lex Korff de Gidts), she moved to Berlin in 2012 to study with Prof. Stephan Picard at the Hochschule für Musik “Hanns Eisler”, where she received her Bachelor’s degree in the summer of 2017.
+After studying at the conservatories of Zwolle and Amsterdam, she moved to Berlin in 2012 to study with Prof. Stephan Picard at the Hochschule für Musik “Hanns Eisler”, where she received her Bachelor’s degree in the summer of 2017.

 As a passionate chamber musician, Elvira has performed with musicians such as Colin Carr, Jens Peter Maintz, Wolfgang Emanuel Schmidt, Pascal Devoyon, Alexander Lonquich and Maria Graf.
-She has participated in many chamber music programmes, such as the Seiji Ozawa International Academy, and holds a scholarship from the Villa Musica Rheinland-Pfalz Foundation.
-Elvira has also participated in masterclasses with Ivry Gitlis, Donald Weilerstein, David Takeno, Gerhard Schulz, Haim Taub, Philippe Graffin et al.
+She has participated in many chamber music programmes, such as the Seiji Ozawa International Academy, and held a scholarship from the Villa Musica Rheinland-Pfalz Foundation.
+Elvira has also participated in masterclasses with Ivry Gitlis, Donald Weilerstein, David Takeno, Gerhard Schulz, Haim Taub, Philippe Graffin among others.

-Elvira has appeared as a soloist with orchestras including the Rotterdam Philharmonic Orchestra, the Netherlands Symphony Orchestra, Limburg Symphony Orchestra, Youth Orchestra of the Netherlands and Polish Chamber Philharmonic Orchestra Sopot.
+She has appeared as a soloist with orchestras including the Rotterdam Philharmonic Orchestra, the Netherlands Symphony Orchestra, Youth Orchestra of the Netherlands, and Polish Chamber Philharmonic Orchestra Sopot.